Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 - Unfilled family medicine residency positions in CaRMS each year since 2019.

-- Fee-for-service models that undervalue chronic disease management and mental health care.
+- appointment-based models that undervalue chronic disease management and mental health care.

-- Aging physician workforce — average Canadian family doctor is over 50, and many are reducing rosters or retiring.
+- Aging doctor workforce — average Canadian family doctor is over 50, and many are reducing rosters or retiring.

-- Population growth outpacing physician supply, particularly in Ontario, BC and Alberta.
+- Population growth outpacing doctor supply, particularly in Ontario, BC and Alberta.

 - Administrative burden — the average family doctor reports 19 hours per week on paperwork (CFPC, 2023).